 Enjoying my snack, I heard a call ring out over the PA system: “Any visiting royalty, chief, council members, please make your way up to the stage.”
 Organizers of the annual Chief William Fathers Day Pow Wow were preparing for the Grand Entry.

 The Grand Entry is the gala parade of a pow wow, with dignitaries and dancers.
 Flag bearers, those in military guard, veterans, active military duty, or the RCMP, lead the way.
 They enter the dancing area and circle around it in a clockwise direction.
-The group that follows is comprised of local dignitaries, visiting officials, special guests, and royalty and visiting.
+The group that follows is comprised of local dignitaries, visiting officials, special guests, and royalty.
 There is an order to every moment of the pow wow, from the dancers to drummers, songs and prayers.

-The main dancing circle was surrounded by wooden bleachers that followed the circumference, with openings at north, south, east and west.
 There was still a bit of time before the ceremony began so I walked around the vendor area on the other side under the bleachers.

 This was the third day of the pow wow, and each vendor I visited was almost sold out of their crafts, toys, clothing, and food offerings.
 I bought some dried salmon and homemade jerky, browsed finely sewn clothing, custom artwork, and handmade jewelry.